mia-platform-marketplace/springboot-hello-world-example/README.md

 {"message":"Ciao"}
 ```

 Congratulations!
-You have successfully learnt how to use our Node.js _Hello World_ Example on the DevOps Console!
+You have successfully learnt how to use our Springboot _Hello World_ Example on the DevOps Console!